Signed in as:

 filler@godaddy.com

-Jim will start in the Alps and then pass through seven of the central northern Italian regions, i.e. Valle d'Aosta, Piedmont, Lombardy, Liguria, Emilia Romagna, Tuscany and Lazio until he reaches Rome.
-See Photo.
-Jim will be doing this during Jubilee Year 2025 designated by the late Pope Francis as a year Hope special year of remission of sins, debts and universal pardon for Catholics.
-For more information on Jim’s Journey, See 04-On foot from the Great St Bernard Pass to Rome.
-04-On foot from the Great St Bernard Pass to Rome
+Jim will start in the Alps at the Saint Bernard Pass (See Figure 3) and then pass through seven of the central northern Italian regions, i.e. Valle d'Aosta, Piedmont, Lombardy, Liguria, Emilia Romagna, Tuscany and Lazio until he reaches Rome.
+(See Figure 4) Via Francigena Signage.
+Jim will be doing this hike during the Catholics’ Jubilee Year 2025 pilgrimage.
+Jubilee 2025 was designated by the late Pope Francis as a year of Hope and a special year of spiritual renewal.
+In Rome Jim hopes to enter Saint Peter’s square (See Figure 5), go through the Bronze Door for Pilgrims (See Figure 6) and receive a blessing from the new American Pope Leo.
+Follow me along on my pilgrimage as we will post photos.
+Again, please donate to Scleroderma Foundation of California.

-Figure 1: Via Francigena Italy
+Figure 2: Via Francigena Italy

-Figure 1: Route Signage
+Figure 3: Route Signage

-Figure 1: Saint Bernard Pass Starting Point
+Figure 4: Saint Bernard Pass Starting Point

-Figure 1: Pilgrims In Rome
+Figure 5: Pilgrims In Rome

 As part of the Via Francigena Italy, Jim will be accompanied by Sara Derma.